fabiocolacio/Marker/README.md

 ### Build Instructions

-**Warning:** If you want a relatively stable experience, use download a release tarball rather than cloning the repository!
-Breaking changes and unfinished/untested work is often pushed to the repository!
+**Warning:** If you want a relatively stable experience, download a release tarball rather than cloning the repository!
+Breaking changes and unfinished/untested work is often pushed to the repository, as this is still very early in the project's lifespan!

 ```
 $ git clone https://github.com/fabiocolacio/Marker.git